Best Brokers For Regulation And Safety 2026

 The largest and most popular brokerages tend to be regulated by more than one authority from our investigations.

 However, not all regulators are created equal, and the protection traders enjoy in different regions can differ substantially.
-It’s therefore important to choose a broker whose operations are authorized and supervised by a reputable authority in a territory with well-developed financial markets.
+It’s therefore important to choose a broker whose operations are authorized and supervised by a reputable authority in a territory with well-developed financial markets, such as the US, UK, Europe, and Australia.

 Pro tip: Unfortunately there’s no international standard by which the rigor of different regulators is defined.
 However, here at BrokerListings, we use a three-tier category – from A for best protection, to C for worst – to evaluate financial regulators.